onejeuu/sc-file/README.md

 You can use executable from [Releases](https://github.com/onejeuu/sc-file/releases) page.

+> [!IMPORTANT]
+> This utility is designed for artworks and etc \
+> There is not and will not be any encoding back into game formats

 > [!WARNING]
-> Do not use game assets directly.
+> Do not use game assets directly \
-> You can get banned for any changes in game client.
+> You can get banned for any changes in game client

 # 📁 Formats